 Setting an account up is easy.
 Simply follow this link to the Revolut site and you will be asked to complete the steps below.

-- Download the app (links to play and iPhone)
+Download the app (Links to plays and iPhone)

 There are two types of card with Revolut.

 Virtual Card – This lives in your app only

 Physical Card – Standard debit card (and yes, there is a metal version!)

 Revolut Metal Card